StaafLab/SRIQ/README.md

 ```
 ## Usage

-To run the pipeline, start the jupyter notebook file and follow the instructions.
+To run the pipeline, start the jupyter notebook file and follow the instructions within the pipeline.

 ```python
 jupyter notebook analysis_pipeline